stefanstranger/AIPAS/README.md

 - PlatyPS
 - Az PowerShell modules*

 \* The installation of the Az PowerShell modules are not part of the bootstrap.ps1 script.
-If you have not installed these PowerShell modules run Install-Module -Name Az.
+If you have not installed these PowerShell modules run Install-Module -Name Az on your development machine.